 - The optimal health and well-being of the patient should be the principal goal of patient transfer.

-- Emergency physicians, advance practice providers, and facility personnel should abide by applicable laws regarding patient transfer.
+- Emergency physicians, physician assistants (PAs) and nurse practitioners (NPs), and facility personnel should abide by applicable laws regarding patient transfer.
 All patients should be provided a medical screening examination (MSE) and stabilizing treatment within the capacity of the facility before transfer.
 If a competent patient requests transfer before the completion of the MSE and stabilizing treatment, these services should be offered to the patient and informed refusal documented.

 - The transferring facility is responsible for informing the patient or responsible party of the risks and the benefits of transfer and document these.
 Before transfer, patient consent should be obtained and documented whenever possible.

-- The mode of transportation used for transfers should be at the discretion of the treating provider and based on the individual clinical situation, available options, needed equipment and patient preference.
-Options for transport include but are not limited to ambulance, air-transport and private vehicle.
-Regardless of the method of transfer, intravenous access may remain in place if deemed appropriate by the referring provider.
+- The mode of transportation used for transfers should be at the discretion of the treating emergency physician, PA, or NP and based on the individual clinical situation, available options, needed equipment and patient preference.
+Options for transport include but are not limited to ambulance, air-transport, and private vehicle.
+Regardless of the method of transfer, intravenous access may remain in place if deemed appropriate by the referring emergency physician, PA, or NP.

 - Payment for transport should not be retrospectively denied by insurance companies.